naidu-kjml/iam/README.md

 - Run `make test/ci`, `make lint`, and [`make e2e`](tests/e2e/README.md) before pushing changes.
 - Commit messages should be at most 72 characters long.
 - Commit messages should start with the scope of the changes introduced by the commit.

+## Contributing to documentation

+Run `make hugo`.
+This will launch the hugo server for development.